 Static Mappings Inside DHCP Pools¶

-While ISC dhcpd will allow a static mapping to be defined inside the DHCP range/pool, it can result in unexpected behavior.
+While the ISC DHCP daemon will allow a static mapping to be defined inside the DHCP range/pool in its configuration, doing so can result in unexpected behavior.

-If assignments absolutely must be made inside the pool, and the risks involved are worth taking and want to do so anyway, the input validation check may be removed from the PHP file that drives the DHCP editor page.
-The details of this unsupported change are left out as an exercise for the reader.
+If a use case requires assignments inside the pool and the administrators do not care about the risks involved and want to do so anyway, the input validation check can be removed from the PHP file that drives the DHCP editor page.
+The details of this unsupported change will not be covered in documentation.